cyclone-6/scripts/README.md

 ## javaarray.sh:

 Bash script that searches a directory containing multiple directories each with a separate version of Java and allows a selection of available versions to launch a specific .jar file.
-Developed to make it easier to launch certain game servers and IDEs that are version picky.
+Developed to make it easier to launch certain game servers and IDEs that are version picky. (_see screenshot_)

 ## lg_eng_words.text